toru34/tf_optimizers/README.md

 Implementation of optimizers in tensorflow from scratch.
-See `optimizers.py`.
+See `example.py` and `optimizers.py`.

 Optimizers
 - Gradient descent